doerrie/anyio3/README.md

 The bukkit mod and canary mod frameworks for Minecraft are no longer maintained due to licensing issues.
 If you are having difficulty getting these mods working for current Minecraft versions, consider using the [Rasperry Jam Mod](https://github.com/arpruss/raspberryjammod).

+I also have a [mini-howto](AdvInMCFromScratch.md) build your own Adventures in Minecraft Starter Kit from Scratch using GitHub software.